PEACE

 Dear Parents

-Being the democratic school we are, we had our elections, speeches and presentations prepared by the Year 6s and voted for the house captains.
+Being the democratic school we are, last week we had our elections, speeches and presentations prepared by the Year 6s and voted for by the house captains.
 As a prior Year 6 teacher I know how important these elections are and told my class just how the confidence of many house captains have risen as a result of being elected, the amazing fund raising they have been a part of and the pivotal role they have in school daily life.
-The children took the responsibility of voting very seriously and I am sure they have made excellent choices.
+The children took the responsibility of voting very seriously and have made excellent choices.
+I am sure they will have a great year.

-IMPORTANT- Please take note of the email sent via parentmail about the trip next year.
+IMPORTANT- Please take note of the email sent via ParentMail about the trip next year.
 For your children to go, we need the important documents in by Christmas holidays and for the passports to have at least six months before expiring from our departure date.
+If you require any other information then please don’t hesitate to get in touch.

 Homework as always is on Google Classroom and is also listed to the right of this entry.